CesarF1204/RestoGo/README.md

 # RestoGo

 RestoGo is a simple web application designed to manage a menu of food items.
 It provides users with essential functionalities to add, view, update, and delete menu items.
-This README provides an overview of the primary functionalities and how to use them.

 ## Features
 ### 1. Login and Register Authentication using JWT